gmihaila/gmihaila.github.io/docs/markdown/activities/discuss_nlp/slides.md

 ## In my free time

-* I like to share my knowledge on NLP: I write tutorials from scratch on state-of-the-art language models like Bert and GPT2 with over 10k views.
+* I like to share my knowledge on NLP: I wrote tutorials from scratch on state-of-the-art language models like Bert and GPT2 with over 10k views.
 Check them out [here](https://gmihaila.medium.com).
 * Contribute to open-source – Hugging Face Transformer and Dataset library.
 * Technical reviewer for one of the first books published on transformers models for NLP.
 The book is called **Transformers for NLP in Python**, by *Denis Rothman*.
 * Technical reviewer for the next edition of the **Transformers for NLP in Python** book.